EM

 Global Payments Innovation

 End-to-end payment tracking with a Unique End-to-End Transaction Reference (UETR).
 Every correspondent bank in the chain updates the gpi tracker.
-From an EDA perspective, gpi status updates are themselves events — model them as swift.gpi.updated with the UETR as the partition key.
+From an EDA perspective, gpi status updates are themselves events so model them as swift.gpi.updated with the UETR as the partition key.

 OpenTelemetry